J.C. Lefferts Patented 1859 Cast Iron Can

 In 1857 there is a listing for Marshall Lefferts & Brother, Iron located at 70 Broad & W. 12th n.
 Ninth Avenue in the New York City Directory.
 The brother was John A. Lefferts.
 The third brother was John Cozine Lefferts.
 His name is embossed on the subject can.
 J. C. Lefferts, at various times from 1860 through the 1880s is listed as a metal broker, manufacturer, iron glazer, galvanizer.
 Much of the time he is addressed on Beekman Street in Brooklyn, New York.

 In 1903, The Leffert’s Galvanizing Works was announced in The Metal Worker: A Weekly Journal of the Stove, Roofing, Cornice, Tin, Plumbing, and Heating Trades.
 They were located at 508-514 East Twentieth Street in New York.
-They were incorporated under the same name with a capital stock of $75,000.
-The company was noted as being in the general galvanizing business and selling galvanized bands, hoops, nails, plates, sheets, bars, rods, &c.
+The concern was incorporated under the same name with a capital stock of $75,000 and noted as being in the general galvanizing business and selling galvanized bands, hoops, nails, plates, sheets, bars, rods, &c.
 The officers and directors were Louis Lefferts, president; J. C. Lefferts, vice president, and general manager, and L. L. Lefferts, secretary, and treasurer.
-J. C. Lefferts died on February 26, 1913, in Manhattan, New York.
+John C. Lefferts died on February 26, 1913, in Manhattan, New York.

 UNITED STATES PATENT OFFICE